Remmeauth/remme-core/docs/user-guide/advanced-guide/snapshots.rst

    :align: center
    :alt:

-After, you will get the pop-up to enter the attaching a volume details.
+After, you will get a pop-up to enter the details for attaching volume.
 Enter the ``instance id`` from the instance that runs the node to the corresponding field and enter ``/dev/sda1`` to the ``device`` field.
 Then press ``Attach`` button.

 .. image:: /img/user-guide/advanced-guide/snapshots/aws/attach-new-volume-details.png